MamaMia07/Connection_Pool/README.md

 - connections during which an error occurred should be deleted, a new one should be created in their place

-Create tool to test this library.
+Create tool to test your solution.